ssbc/go-ssb-room/README.md

 TODO: automate this with `go generate`

+TODO: we still need to incorporate automatic migrations.
+Until then use this workaround before starting the server: `mkdir $HOME/.ssb-go-room; sqlite3 $HOME/.ssb-go-room/roomdb < $src/admindb/sqlite/schema-v1.sql`.

 Aside: I would have used `sqlc` since it's a bit more minimal and uses hand written SQL queries instead of generic query builders but it [currently doesn't support sqlite](https://github.com/kyleconroy/sqlc/issues/161).

 ## Testing